Sunday, April 28, 2013

 Game of Thrones, Lord of the Rings and William Morris

-If you’ve been watching the top fantasy series, “Game of Thrones” you’ve been treated to an escapist, yet convincing and human feast of blood, beheadings, sex, breasts, honest men, strong women, tame wolves, various forms of magic and slimebags everywhere.
+If you’ve been watching the top fantasy series, “Game of Thrones” you’ve been treated to an escapist, yet convincing and human feast of blood, beheadings, sex, breasts, honest men, strong women, tame wolves, various forms of magic and slime-bags everywhere.
 The series is based on the books by G.R.R.
 Martin, which track the fight for the “Iron Throne” by at least 5 contenders.
-As historian Tom Holland pointed out in the Guardian, this is a convincing medieval historical mash-up of the War of the Roses, Hadrian’s Wall, Cromwell, the siege of Constantinople, the Vikings, the Mongols, Rome and … the 100 Years War, Icelandic epics and the Italian Renaissance.
-Not to mention a heavy resonance of Shakespeare.
+As historian Tom Holland pointed out in the Guardian, this is a convincing medieval historical mash-up of the War of the Roses, Hadrian’s Wall, Cromwell, the siege of Constantinople, the Vikings, the Mongols, Rome and … the 100 Years War, Icelandic epics and the Italian Renaissance - not to mention a heavy resonance of Shakespeare.

 How do these two compare?
 Well, GoT is actually longer by several books, though I am told the books after the third go downhill fast.
-It is really a mostly amoral clash of wills, backed by archaic oaths of allegiance to various houses – the Starks, the Targaryens, the Lannisters and the Baratheons in the land of Westeros.
+It is really a mostly amoral clash of wills, backed by archaic oaths of allegiance to various dominant houses – the Starks, the Targaryens, the Lannisters, the Dornish and the Baratheons in the land of Westeros.
 All of them, however, are haunted by the possible advent of an environmental disaster referred to as the ‘long winter’ and also Scotch or Pict barbarians who live up north, some dead ones taking the shape of zombie phantoms, or work with them.
 I know, I know, zombie cliché #8.
 For the most part the series plays the unreal elements down, and that is its strength.
 The dragons are still tiny and the phantoms are mostly hidden.

 In watching, you actually begin to pull for some of these characters to succeed.
 It is the ones that are the least crooked that most people favor.
 Jon Snow, the bastard son of the head of the Starks; Daenerys Targaryen, the beauty queen with 3 little dragons; pre-teen Arya Stark, who shows more courage than most adults and lastly, Tyrion Lannister, the wise and cracking midget.
-Individual characters like the hulking lesbian warrior Brienne of Tarth and the versatile “The Hound” startle.
+Individual characters like the hulking warrior Brienne of Tarth and the versatile “The Hound” startle.
 The Starks are the house of the most character, and the least crooked.
 Robb Stark, who inherited its throne, even says, "I do not want to be king.”

 And here is the link with LofR, which GoT is obviously modeled after.
 LotR’s whole point was a moral one – a ring of power has to be destroyed by someone who is so pure of heart that they would not use it for so-called ‘good’ or evil.
 It has made Gollum crazy, and Sauron too.
 Even Gandalf refuses to touch the ring – as do Aragon and the Elves.
 Only a man of Gondor, Boromir, attempts to take it, and quickly dies.
 The whole story is about the corruption of uber-kingly power – a somewhat hackneyed idea – but one that still holds true.
 Which is why LotR is still a riveting story.
 Can they destroy this menacing source of world-wide, totalitarian control?

 In the second book of the LotR trilogy, the Two Towers, the attack of the Ents (tree-herders) plays a role in defeating Saruman, the ally to the evil Sauron, by flooding his underground workshop with water.
 Saruman had cut down and destroyed many trees, and the Ents knew that the whole forest would be cut down eventually.
 Merry, a hobbit, finally understands that the Shire is not safe unless Sauron is robbed of the ring - they just cannot go back to the Shire and hide from reality.
 As anyone who has read the books knows, Hobbit Town in the Shire represented small town England, which was being destroyed at that time by, well, quite clearly industrialism.
 And here we have the link to William Morris.
 (News From Nowhere An Epoch of Rest - Being some chapters from a Utopian Romance," by William Morris (1890), reviewed below.)
 Morris was a Marxist in the late 1800s who developed a somewhat unique perspective, combining scientific Marxism with his own utopian and environmentalist version of socialism, based on artisanal production and village life.
-Tolkein liked his view, and probably read “News From Nowhere” while in school.
+Tolkien liked his view, and probably read “News From Nowhere” while in school.
 The Shire is full of Morris’ socialist village communities.
 The Ents were defending England's vanishing trees, so they are early environmentalists.

-Tolkein was formed in the crucible of World War I. Morris created his vision out of the English class struggle in the latter part of the century.
+Tolkien was formed in the crucible of World War I. Morris created his vision out of the English class struggle in the latter part of the century.
 Martin seems to have been formed in a bordello fantasy next door to a library, but linked to the Vietnam War.
 Perhaps because of the author's background, at least at this point, Game of Thrones, unlike Lord of the Rings, has no moral center yet.
 It may develop one, but odds are it will continue to reflect the brutality and ‘honor’ of medieval Europe and also perhaps the modern imperial world, where the ‘game of thrones’ is still being played.
 And this puts it at odds with LofR.
 Where one tried to make a general point, applicable to a whole society, right now GoT at best encourages individual people to develop some character in a world flooded by the sewage of war, wealth and power.
 And that is it.
 Will it too, destroy the ring?
 I am doubtful but perhaps that will be the goal too.

 Red Frog